 Blood and marrow transplantation, or HSCT, is a procedure that involves infusion of hematopoietic stem cells (along with hematopoietic progenitor cells) to reconstitute the hematopoietic system of a patient.
 The infusion of hematopoietic stem cells generally follows a preparative regimen consisting of agents designed to do the following:

-HSCT is currently used in the following three clinical scenarios:
+HSCT is currently used in the:

 Autologous Versus Allogeneic HSCT

 The two major HSCT approaches currently in use are the following:

 An autologous transplant treats cancer by exposing patients to high-dose therapy with the intent of overcoming chemotherapy resistance in tumor cells, followed by infusion of the patient's previously stored hematopoietic stem cells.
 The transplant can be performed in a single procedure or tandem sequential procedures.

 Allogeneic transplant approaches to cancer treatment also may involve high-dose therapy, but because of immunologic differences between the donor and recipient, an additional graft-versus-tumor or graft-versus-leukemia treatment effect can occur.
 Although autologous approaches are associated with less short-term mortality, many malignancies are resistant to even high doses of chemotherapy and/or involve the bone marrow, thus requiring allogeneic approaches for optimal outcome.

 Determining When HSCT Is Indicated: Comparison of HSCT and Chemotherapy Outcomes